ibm-cloud-docs/discovery/getting-started-query.md

 ## Step 5: Building an aggregation

 Aggregations return a set of data values; for example, top keywords, overall sentiment of entities, and more.

-If you'd like to check out a few pre-built aggregations, all of the queries on the insight cards are aggregation queries.
-Click the **More options** icon on the top right of any card to view the query.
-{: tip}

 Try building this aggregation - it will return the top 10 concepts in the {{site.data.keyword.IBM_notm}} press releases collection.